jonreid/ViewControllerPresentationSpy/README.md

 ### How do I test an alert controller?

-1. `#import <MockUIAlertController/QCOMockAlertVerifier.h>` or add it to your Swift test target's bridging header.
+1. `@import MockUIAlertController.h;` or add it to your Swift test target's bridging header.
 2. Instantiate a `QCOMockAlertVerifier` before the Act phase of the test.
 3. Invoke the code to create and present your alert or action sheet.